Naheland, Germany: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. Check that you pick the correct type.
-The majority of adapters available online are simply plug changers and expect your devices to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most countries.
+A plug adapter that supports outlet types C and F. Check that you pick the necessary type.
+The vast majority of adapters on sale are simply plug changers and expect your devices to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be sufficient for most locations.

 March